quarterstar/nixtra/README.md

 ## 🚧 Project Structure

-Inside `modules`, the project uses the following directory hierarchy:

-- `system`: all system-level services, applications and configurations.
-- `userspace`: all the installed userspace applications and configurations.
+- `profiles`: configuration for the [profiles mechanism](./docs/02-configuration.md).
 - `config`: non-nix configurations for applications.
 [Read More](./docs/01-configuration.md)
+- `firejail`: configuration files for [hardening user and system applications](./docs/03-hardening.md) with firejail.
+- `modules/system`: all system-level services, applications and configurations.
+- `modules/userspace`: all the installed userspace applications and configurations.

 ## ⚓ See Also